brycie-boy/The_Cosmos/In the Buddha’s Words An Anthology of Discourses From the Pali Canon Chapter IX. SHINING THE LIGHT OF WISDOM.md

 ___

+- Highlight(pink) - Location 6215
+The Continuance of Consciousness

 - Highlight(pink) - Location 5455
 As long as ignorance and craving remain, the process of rebirth continues; kamma yields its pleasant and painful fruit, and the great mass of suffering accumulates.
 When ignorance and craving are destroyed, the inner mechanism of karmic causation is deactivated, and one reaches the end of suffering in saṃsāra.

 - Highlight(pink) - Location 5460
 the conditions for “the continuance of consciousness” (viññāṇassa ṭhitiyā), in other words, how consciousness passes on to a new existence.
 The causes are said to be the underlying tendencies, namely, ignorance and craving, and “what one intends and plans,” namely, the volitional formations.
 Once consciousness becomes established, the production of a new existence begins; thus we here proceed directly from consciousness (the usual third factor) to existence (the usual tenth factor).
 Text IX,4(4)(f) says that from the six internal and external sense bases (the former being the usual fifth factor), consciousness (the third factor) arises, followed by contact, feeling, craving, and all the rest.

+- Highlight(pink) - Location 6216
+“Monks, what one intends and what one plans and whatever one has a tendency toward: this becomes a basis for the continuance of consciousness.
+When there is a basis there is a support for the establishing of consciousness.
+When consciousness is established and has come to growth, there is the production of future renewed existence.
+When there is the production of future renewed existence, future birth, aging-and-death, sorrow, lamentation, pain, dejection, and despair come to be.
+Such is the origin of this whole mass of suffering.49
+(Samyutta Nikaya 12:38; II 65–66)

+- Highlight(pink) - Location 6220
+“If, monks, one does not intend and does not plan but still has a tendency toward something, this becomes a basis for the continuance of consciousness.
+(Samyutta Nikaya 12:38; II 65–66)

 - Highlight(pink) - Location 5465
 These variants make it plain that the sequence of factors should not be regarded as a linear causal process in which each preceding factor gives rise to its successor through the simple exercise of efficient causality.
 Far from being linear, the relationship among the factors is always complex, involving several interwoven strands of conditionality.